Max12121/Vision/README.md

 Through Vision you can:
--   **Reliably detect technologies and services used in websites** thanks to a list of patterns constantly updated and maintained.
+-   **Reliably detect technologies and services used in websites** through a list of patterns constantly updated and maintained.
--   **Define new technologies and services easily without advanced technical knowledge**, for instance you can detect a JavaScript library by just adding its file name.
+-   **Define new technologies and services easily without technical knowledge**, for instance you can detect a JavaScript library by just adding its file name.
 -   **Have maximum flexibility for defining how technologies and services are detected**: from a wide range of intuitive predefined patterns to custom JavaScript code.
--   **Have specific information for each technology or service detected**: for instance if Vision finds `Google Analytics` you can get the tracking ID of that specific user, or for example if Vision finds `Twitter Follow Button` you can get the username of the specific user to follow.
+-   **Have specific information for each technology or service detected**: for instance if Vision finds `Google Analytics` you can get the tracking ID of the specific user, or for example if Vision finds `Twitter Follow Button` you can get the username of the specific user to follow.
 -   **Have atomic definitions**, for instance `Facebook Like Button` and `Facebook Share Button` are clearly distinguished and not superficially defined as just `Facebook`.

 ## Entries
-All technologies and services that can be identified by Vision are defined as entries.
-All entries
+All technologies and services identified by Vision are defined as entries.

 ## Fingerprint
 A fingerprint is a pattern composed by a set of inner patterns used as models